Rahulshirke1/PythonWithCoreySchafer/2.numbers/NumberMethodsAndUtilites.md

 ```

 ### 2. random.randint(a, b) – Random integer between a and b (inclusive)
+The randint() function is used to generate a random integer between two given numbers inclusive (i.e., both the start and end values are included).
 ```python
 print(random.randint(1, 6))  # Simulates a dice roll (1 to 6)
 ```